BOOKS click on the book covers to find out more

 Written in a tongue-twisting rhyme, each page is sure to raise a smile from readers of all ages.

 'With children aged 2 and 11 months, I judge the books that I read to them on 2 levels.
 If my children sit still from start to finish then it means it is visually very good, and the imagery has held their attention sufficiently.
 If I sit still from start to finish, then it means it was written well enough for me not to skip pages and I've enjoyed reading it.
 When you get both of those things in the same book, then you know you've got a keeper.
 That's exactly what we discovered the first time we sat down to enjoy Lilly Mae; a collaborative effort from author Sarah Mahfoudh and illustrator Ruth Thorp.'

-This magical fantasy novel for young adults is available on kindle and in print.
+This magical fantasy novel for teens is available on kindle and in print.

 On a dark and stormy night in October, Jack writes a farewell note to his daughter and leaves his home for the very last time.